captain-kark/module_resources/README.md

 pip install -i https://test.pypi.org/simple/ module-resources==0.0.${TRAVIS_BUILD_NUMBER}
 ```

+Note that if you open a pull request from a fork, this step won't run.

 To publish a new official version, tag a commit and push it up to the master branch.

 ```